mohamedahmedabdelfattah/mohamedahmedabdelfattah/README.md

 I help small and medium sized businesses 'SMEs' manage their online presence, paving the way for them to focus on reaching their full potential.

-Since time is the second most important asset after our health, why waste it trying to figure out the technical stuff when you can delegate such tasks to professionals, get in touch now through: https://www.linkedin.com/in/mafattah for any request:
+Since time is the second most important asset after our health, why waste it trying to figure out the technical stuff when you can delegate such tasks to professionals, get in touch with me now through: https://www.linkedin.com/in/mafattah for any consultation.

-I can assist you with the below WordPress services and whatever else I can:
+I can assist and provide support in regards to managing WordPress websites and woocommerce shops that includes:

 Building new websites
 Hacked Website Clean up and Repair
 Website Recovery
 Website Maintenance
 Security and protection hardening
 Performance Optimization
 E-Commerce Support and Management
 Website Improvements and new features
 Backups
 Host Transfers
 Hosting and Domain Support
 DNS and SSL Support

 <!--